max2442/CSE584-Midterm/README.md

 # CSE584-Midterm
-The following depencies are required to replicate the data and methodology described in the PDF-file in this repository: pandas, transformers, pytorch,
+The following dependencies are required to replicate the data and methodology described in the PDF-file in this repository: pandas, transformers, pytorch,